diagrams/diagrams-doc/doc/manual.rst

 install diagrams-gtk``.

-The GTK backend allows rendering diagrams directly to GTK windows instead of to a file.
+The GTK backend allows rendering diagrams directly to GTK windows instead of to a file (`defaultRender` and `renderToGtk`).
 Note that it is possible to receive mouse clicks and then query the corresponding location in a diagram to find out which part the user clicked on (see `Using queries`_).

 The source code for the GTK backend can be found in the `diagrams-gtk`:repo: repository.

-FIXME

 The Rasterific backend
 ----------------------